 For the cost of food and perhaps entertainment, you can invite a large number of applicants to see your space and mingle with your staff.
 An open house also allows you to conduct informal interviews with candidates to determine who should advance to the next round of the process.

 If you are doing some targeted recruiting from your competitors, an open house is the perfect event to invite them to.

 The open house will allow candidates to get a feel for who you are as a company.

 Making the right hire is crucial — you do not want to wind up searching again in a few months.
 An hour should be enough to give a candidate an inclination about whether they want to continue in the interview process.

 Got some nice digs?

-With these ideas at your fingertips and Hubstaff behind you once a hire is made, candidates will be knocking on your door in no time.
+With these ideas at your fingertips and Hubstaff behind you, candidates will be knocking on your door in no time.
 Your next great hire is out there if you know how to find them.